endojs/endo/packages/compartment-mapper/README.md

 > module-to-module translator and endow the compartment with the `h` the
 > translated modules need.

+# Source Maps

+The `makeArchive`, `makeAndHashArchive`, and `writeArchive` tools can receive a `sourceMapHook` as one of its options.
+The `sourceMapHook` receives a source map `string` for every module it archives, along with details `compartment`, `module`, `location`, and `sha512`.
+The `compartment` is the fully-qualified file URL of the package root.
+The `module` is the package-relative module specifier.
+The `location` is the fully-qualified file URL of the module file.
+The `sha512`, if present, was generated with the `computeSha512` power from the generated module bytes.

+The functions `importArchive`, `loadArchive`, and `parseArchive` tools can receive a `computeSourceMapLocation` option that recives the same details as above and must return a URL.
+These will be appended to each module from the archive, for debugging purposes.

+The `@endo/bundle-source` and `@endo/import-bundle` tools integrate source maps for an end-to-end debugging experience.

 # Design

 Each of the workflows the compartment mapper executes a portion of one sequence